Xeverous/the_website/website/pages/cpp/tutorials/beginner/xy_operator_overloading/06_increment_decrement/increment_decrement.rst

 As with compound assignments, to avoid code duplication one operator implementation should reuse the other one.
 Postfix operators should reuse prefix operators - this way code is simpler.

 Increment and decrement need to be defined as member functions.
 But how to differentiate prefix from postfix operator overload?
-Intuitively, one might think :cch:`operator++$$$keyword++` vs :cch:`++operator$$$++keyword` but that's not how syntax works.
+Intuitively, one might think :cch:`operator++` vs :cch:`++operator$$$2oo`keyword` but that's not how syntax works.
 Due to syntax limitations, it has been decided that the ambiguity problem will be fixed by adding a dummy :cch:`int` parameter to postfix operators.
 The value of this parameter is always :cch:`0` and it should be always ignored.

 As with most other operators, this one is going to showcase :cch:`fraction$$$type` class too.
 There are 2 potential designs: